ninject/Ninject/README.md

    single assembly with no dependencies outside the .NET base class library.
 This single assembly's footprint is approximately
    85KB when compiled for release.

-3. **Fast.** Instead of relying on reflection for invocation, Ninject takes advantage of lightweight code generation in the CLR.
+3. **Fast.** Instead of relying on reflection for invocation, Ninject takes advantage of lambda expression build system.
    This can result in a dramatic (8-50x) improvement in performance in many situations.

 4. **Precise.** Ninject helps developers get things right the first time around.
 Rather than relying on XML mapping files and